-New Relic APM for Java will typically produce useful performance data out of the box.
+New Relic APM for Java will typically produce useful performance data automatically.
 However, if New Relic does not support your framework, or if you want to set up additional monitoring, you will want to implement custom instrumentation.

 When to choose custom instrumentation

 - New Relic does not support your framework and transactions do not appear in the UI

 - Transaction traces include large blocks of